What is a Learning Assistant (LA)?

 - Meet with their instructional team (instructor, TAs, LAs) weekly

-- Receive training in pedagogical theory and strategy as students in SCI 5050 – The Science of Learning
+- Receive training in pedagogical theory and strategy as students in SCI 5050 – The Science of Learning (1-credit hour)

 Ideally, at least 50% of LAs’ hired time will be spent facilitating student learning during required class time.
 New LAs will also spend an hour each week in a pedagogy course (SCI 5050).
 Roles for LAs are subject to change.
-In 2021-2022, LAs fulfilled the following types of roles (which varied by course):
+LAs have fulfilled the following types of roles (which varied by course):